Localization for the Ising model in a transverse field with generic aperiodic disorder

 Absence of spontaneous magnetization is a relatively weak indicator of localization.
 One may ask for stronger indicators of localization such as exponential clustering of correlations or exponential decay of entanglement.
 Indeed we appeal to a multiscale argument to obtain exponential decay of correlations in a dense set of dynamically ordered environments.
 The multiscale argument is similar to the approach developed for the disordered model \cite{cam91},\cite{ckp91} and quasiperiodic models in \cite{jito}.
 We note that exponential decay of entanglement has been demonstrated for the ground state of (\ref{imtf}) for small $\lambda$ in the weak disorder regime \cite{gos08}, the results of that paper rely on the multiscale method developed in \cite{cam91},\cite{ckp91} and should carry into environments with dynamically ordered defects we consider in this paper.

-The transverse field Ising model (\ref{imtf}) is a boundary case of the anisotropic XY model in a transverse field.
-The $XY$ model is formed from he Ising model as the spin interaction in the $X$ direction is rotated into the $Y$ plane.
+In terms of the model parameters, the transverse field Ising model (\ref{imtf}) is a boundary case of the anisotropic XY model in a transverse field.
 In the one dimensional setting, it is well known that under the Jordan-Wigner transformation, the one-dimensional $XY$ model may be transformed to a system of non-interacting fermions.
 This transformation carries over to the transverse field Ising model as well, in this case, at the ground state, the single particle Hamiltonians reduce simply to Jacobian matrices defined by nearest neighbor hoppings $H_{2i,2i+1} = \delta(i)$ and $H_{2i+1, 2i+2} = 1$.